francisGolden/quiz-app/README.md

 - ~~Quiz business logic basics~~
 - Create quiz component for MCQ (accepts question, choices, correct answer, explanation, etc)
 - Add data persistency (with LowDB or something else)
+- Add state
-- Add state persistency (native or library?)
+- Add context (state or library?)
 - Quiz loop for exam and/or practice
 - Add links to different routes in the dashboard page
 - TBD